Q1 2019 Recap & Commentary

-What is the Nonfarm payroll data, and why does everyone care so much?
+What is the Nonfarm payroll data?

 This is used as a broad gauge of employment health in the U.S. It covers 80% of workers that produce the entire GDP of the U.S. The main statistics are the number of additional jobs created in the previous month and wage growth.

 Why does everyone care so much?

 The January report, released in February, was unusually positive.
 Investors were curious to see if it would continue in February.
 The February number, released March 8, was expected to be +200k jobs.
 It was actually +20k jobs.
 This further made investors nervous that economic growth could be weakening in Q1 2019.

 If the yield curve is just inverted, doesn’t that mean the recession apocalypse is imminent?

 No. Historically, it has taken up to a few years for a recession to occur after the yield curve inverts.
 There is also a significant argument that this time is different because of the unprecedented monetary policies implemented after 2008.

 Though it’s been an exciting start to Q1 2019, we don’t want our investors worrying about every new piece of data coming out.
 That is our job.
 We want our investors to know what these terms mean and not be nervous about the constant news headlines.